-In 1872, he completed a five-story structure at Madison and Water Streets (now Wacker) to house the wholesale division, but within a decade, the division was already outgrowing its space, as Field continued to add new product lines.
+In 1872, he completed a five-story structure at Madison and Water Streets (now Wacker) to house the wholesale division.
+Within a decade, the division was already outgrowing its space as Field continued to add new product lines.

 In 1885, Field contacted architect Henry Hobson Richardson with the proposition of designing a new building on the site for the Marshall Field's Wholesale Store (sometimes referred to as the Marshall Field's Warehouse Store).

-Richardson completed preliminary plans by summer and in October travelled to Chicago to unveil the finished plans and sign the contract.
-By December 1885, the foundation was in and the stonework was underway, but the building did not even begin to approach completion before Richardson’s untimely death in April 1886.
+Richardson completed preliminary plans by summer and, in October, traveled to Chicago to unveil the finished plans and sign the contract.
+By December 1885, the foundation was in, and the stonework was underway, but the building did not even begin to approach completion before Richardson's untimely death in April 1886.

-Above this was the crocketted cornice in Gothic style “vigorously and crudely cut, to be in scale with the whole mass which it terminates.”
-The plate glass windows, set in wood framed double-hung sash were recessed to the inner face of the walls to emphasize the thickness of the stone when viewed from the exterior.
+Above this was the crocket cornice in Gothic style "vigorously and crudely cut, to be in scale with the whole mass which it terminates."
+The plate glass windows, set in wood framed double-hung sash, were recessed to the inner face of the walls to emphasize the thickness of the stone when viewed from the exterior.

 Packing Department |